Nut rage sister faces fruit juice questions in S. Korea - Journal du Cameroun

 Many chaebol families retain only a small ownership stake in their companies, but maintain control through complex webs of cross-shareholdings between subsidiaries, and rapid promotions for family members — some of whose antics have battered the firms’ images.

-“The Cho family is one of the most vilified chaebol families, with multiple family members implicated in alleged bad behaviour,” Chung Sun-sup of chaebol.com, an online service on large businesses, told AFP.
+“The Cho family is one of the most vilified chaebol families, with multiple family members implicated in alleged bad behaviour,” Chung Sun-sup of online information service chaebol.com told AFP.

 She ordered the Seoul-bound flight back to the gate so one of them could be ejected in an incident quickly dubbed “nut rage”.